 1911 – 1929

-With his partner Alexander D. Henderson, McConnell signed the founding of the California Perfume Company in New Jersey, although it was not located there.
+With his partner Alexander D. Henderson, McConnell founded the California Perfume Company in New Jersey, although it was not located there.

-The idea of the beads represents sales representatives.
+The beads represent sales representatives.
 Working together, the members form a company.

 1930 – 1936

-In 1929, the first Avon logo appeared on its cosmetics line’s packaging; in 1939, the whole company was renamed Avon Products Inc.
+In 1929, the first Avon logo appeared on packaging for its cosmetics line; in 1939, the company was renamed Avon Products Inc.

 Anne Hathaway’s thatched cottage was chosen for the logo.
 The cottage was built in 1463 and is known for the fact that Shakespeare’s wife and then widow were born and lived here.
 According to legend, the future writer married for love to a simple girl from the village.
 The house has been turned into a museum, with a matrimonial bed on display and a beautiful garden planted.
 The cottage in the logo was a model of style, love, and beauty.